-Peak-current limit (PCL), over-current protection (OCP) and sense-resistor short protection (SRSP) are features built-in to the iW1700.
-With the $I{\rm SENSE}$ pin the iW1700 is able to monitor the peak primary current.
+Peak-current limit (PCL), over-current protection (OCP) and sense-resistor short protection (SRSP) are features built-in to the iW1677.
+With the $\rm I{\rm SENSE}$ pin the iW1677 is able to monitor the peak primary current.
 This allows for cycle by cycle peak current control and limit.
-When the primary peak current multiplied by the $I{\rm SENSE}$ resistor is greater than 1.15 V, over current (OCP) is detected and the IC will immediately turn off the base driver until the next cycle.
+When the primary peak current multiplied by the $\rm I{\rm SENSE}$ resistor is greater than 1.15 V, over current (OCP) is detected and the IC will immediately turn off the base driver until the next cycle.
 The output driver will send out a switching pulse in the next cycle, and the switching pulse will continue if the OCP threshold is not reached; or, the switching pulse will turn off again if the OCP threshold is reached.
-If the OCP occurs for several consecutive switching cycles, the iW1700 shuts down.
+If the OCP occurs for several consecutive switching cycles, the iW1677 shuts down.

-If the ISENSE resistor is shorted there is a potential danger of the over current condition not being detected.
+If the I{\rm SENSE} resistor is shorted there is a potential danger of the over current condition not being detected.
 Thus, the IC is designed to detect this sense-resistor-short fault after startup and shut down immediately.
-The $V{\rm CC}$ will be discharged since the IC remains biased.
-Once $V{\rm CC}$ drops below the UVLO threshold, the controller resets itself and then initiates a new soft-start cycle.
+The $\rm V{\rm CC}$ will be discharged since the IC remains biased.
+Once $\rm V{\rm CC}$ drops below the UVLO threshold, the controller resets itself and then initiates a new soft-start cycle.
 The controller continues attempting to startup, but does not fully startup until the fault condition is removed.